Crimson Quill’s Appraisal #673

 Before too long, spirals are quite literally free-wheeling their way into the physical fabric of the world Kirie finds herself trapped in, while the nearby crematorium sends out spherical puffs of sinister smog just to further chip away at the poor girl’s speed-slipping sanity.
 Meanwhile, things aren’t a great deal less freakish at school, with the faculty flinching, mean girls preening, and student body leaving their slimy snail trails along any surface they can slither up.

-With the whole tainted town rapidly spiralling down the plunge hole and only roving reporter Tamura (Masami Horiuchi) suspecting things aren’t kosher, Kirie feels like a square peg in a round hole and it’s only about to get worse with the storm clouds rolling in above her pretty little head.
+With the whole tainted town rapidly spiraling down the plunge hole and only roving reporter Tamura (Masami Horiuchi) suspecting things aren’t kosher, Kirie feels like a square peg in a round hole and it’s only about to get worse with the storm clouds rolling in above her pretty little head.

 I’ve never really paid particular mind to spirals if I’m honest.
 However, Uzumaki straps you in and forces you to pay attention.
 In some respects, it closest resembles Bigas Luna’s 1987 head-tripper, Anguish, with regards to the hypnotic approach it adopts.
 Whether twisting ceramics or winding Medusa-like hair curls, Higuchinsky is seldom not up to something, delving into the realms of H.P.
 Lovecraft, David Cronenberg and David Lynch in particular and dousing the screen in pale blues and greens to give a sense of his main protagonist’s steady psychological erosion.